 The story culminates in northern Europe, where Carrie goes before a board of examiners to see if she’s worthy of being auctioned.
 She passes, and she’s separated from Jonathan for some final preparation before she goes up on the block for the highest bidder.

 Carrie’s Story is easy to read, and the author does a good job of drawing you in to Carrie’s situation and the events happening to her.
 Carrie’s character is well developed, and she’s an intelligent, introspective, and funny woman who accepts and, indeed, longs for what happens to her on her journey to be certifiably owned.
 I think, in fact, it’s her intelligence more than any other characteristic, that allows her to transform into the slave she can be.

 As I read this, I found myself pondering what it would be like to be in her collar, so to speak.
 I thought about parts of this for days afterwards, and I think, for me, that made this a book that I’ll likely get lost in again and again – an erotic story that will provide fuel to many of my fantasies.
 This is an erotic novel that aroused me for longer periods of time than I would have thought possible, and just thinking back on what Carrie experiences will be enough, although I expect to reread this a few times.

-Carrie’s Story will be discussed at the Naked Reader Book Club April 26th on the EdenFantasys forums, hosted by Kristina Wright.
-If you’re interested in BDSM or this book in particular, come join the discussion and then grab a copy of Carrie’s Story at EdenFantasys to read.
+Carrie’s Story was discussed at the now defunct Naked Reader Book Club April 26th and was hosted by Kristina Wright.
+If you’re interested in BDSM or this book in particular, you can grab a copy of Carrie’s Story at Babeland to read.

-This product was provided to me for free in exchange for an honest review.
-This review is in compliance with the FTC guidelines.
+This product was provided to me for free in exchange for an honest review for a retail website.
+This review has been modified with updated links, and is in compliance with the FTC guidelines.